stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 For server responses, we use a custom sum type encoding the possible outcomes of a client request.
-In practice, the `Success` case would return some kind of connection to start the actual album stream, but we will just wrap up the album we found.
+In practice, the `Success` case would return some kind of connection to start the actual album stream, but we just wrap up the album we found to simulate this behavior.

 We can now go ahead and simulate the handling of a request at the server.
-To emulate our user data base, we just use a list of users.
+To emulate our user data base, a simple list of users will do.
 Here's the type of the function we'd like to implement:

 ```idris